-When you file divorce paperwork in Texas, the key document that you will complete is called the “Original Petition for Divorce.”
+When you file divorce paperwork in Texas, the critical document you will complete is the "Original Petition for Divorce."
 In it, you will list biographical information about your family and asset information about your marriage.

-You will also need to complete a very important section in which you state your “grounds for divorce,” or the reason why your marriage has ended.
-The grounds you declare can have a significant impact on the course of your divorce.
+You will also need to complete a critical section in which you state your "grounds for divorce" or the reason why your marriage has ended.
+The grounds you declare can significantly impact the course of your divorce.
 You will want to choose your grounds for divorce with care.
 Here is some information to help you make an informed decision.

 - Living apart

 Couples seeking a divorce in Texas have options.
 They can file immediately for divorce using a ground such as insupportability (basically meaning they no longer wish to be married).

 Separating During Divorce

 Texas does not require physical separation to file for divorce.
 The petition will have place asking about the separation date.
 Many people place the date they file for divorce.

 Many couples do choose to separate during a divorce.
 It should be noted that maintaining two households after living together in one can add a substantial financial burden to the process of getting a divorce.

 A client and their Texas family law attorney should determine what other grounds (or grounds) for divorce are most appropriate.
 Any additional grounds will be stated explicitly in the Petition for Divorce.